s-perez/s-perez.github.io-src/content/Git/BasicI.md

 #### Adding a single file

-Keeping with the same repository we created before, let's run `git add a`.
+Keeping with the same repository we created before, let's run `git add foo`.
 It seems that nothing is happening, but if we run again `git status` we'll see that git has marked this file as `staged`:

     On branch master